CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 print(model.name, model.id, model.version, sep = '\t')
 ```

+We probably would not do this for every model we train, but for those that we want to promote to the next stage and potentially consider for deployment.

 Under the `Models` tab, we can now see that our model has been registered:

 ![alt text](../images/01-registered_model.png "Our model has been registered")